teivah/100-go-mistakes/docs/index.md

 ### Comparing an error value inaccurately (#51)

+???+ info "TL;DR"

-**TL;DR**: If you use Go 1.13 error wrapping with the `%w` directive and `fmt.Errorf`, comparing an error against or a value has to be done using `errors.As`.
+    If you use Go 1.13 error wrapping with the `%w` directive and `fmt.Errorf`, comparing an error against or a value has to be done using `errors.As`.
 Otherwise, if the returned error you want to check is wrapped, it will fail the checks.

 A sentinel error is an error defined as a global variable: